truzo/tomango-2018/site/content/blog/using-quantity-queries-to-write-content-aware-css.md

 title: "Using Quantity Queries to write content-aware CSS"
 author: "trys"
 date: 2015-08-25 14:29:11
-excerpt: Quantity Queries are an exciting new concept that can be used to create content-aware styles on your website. blog/categories:
+description: Quantity Queries are an exciting new concept that can be used to create content-aware styles on your website. blog/categories:
  - web-design
 ---